Monday, November 25, 2024

 Click on the image for a larger version.

 As noted in the ProgRock 2's documentation, as long as the 1pps pin is held low, it's ignored and the unit will operate based on the frequency set by its onboard oscillator, but when it sees the 1pps pulses, it measures the time between their rising edges to determine how far off the internal clock is from ideal, making slow, incremental changes.
-If the 1pps signal were to disappear, it would simply "hold" that frequency until the ProgRock 2 was power-cycled at which point it would revert to the internal clock unless/until it was again presented with a 1pps signal.
+If the 1pps signal were to later disappear, it would simply "hold" that frequency until the ProgRock 2 was power-cycled at which point it would revert to the internal clock unless/until it was again presented with a 1pps signal.

-There's a place for it
+There's a place for it!

 Figure 4: